 Fun Fact: Oceanside is home to the house where Kelly McGillis and Tom Cruise shot a scene for the ‘80s hit film, “Top Gun.”

-As local San Diego realtors, we have a lot of information to offer you about the Oceanside real estate market.
+As local San Diego Realtors, we have a lot of information to offer you about the Oceanside real estate market.
 If you’re interested in more information, check out our neighborhood spotlight area, and connect with us!
 We’re more than happy to help you find an Oceanside property that works best for you.

 Located south of the San Diego Bay lies the coastal area of Imperial Beach.
-The area encompasses approximately 4 miles of beach and employees lifeguard staff year-round.
+The area encompasses approximately 4 miles of beach and employs lifeguard staff year-round.
 Imperial Beach is one of the more popular surfing areas in San Diego, second only to Black’s Beach in La Jolla.